-Service Volunteering in the local or school community Skills Learning new or developing existing skills Expedition Plan, train for, and complete two adventure expeditions Physical Recreation Usually completed through our sport programme At Gold level, there is an additional fifth requirement:
+- Service: Volunteering in the local or school community - Skills: Learning new or developing existing skills - Expedition: Plan, train for, and complete two adventure expeditions - Physical Recreation: Usually completed through our sport programme

+At Gold level, there is an additional fifth requirement:

-Residential: Spend time away from home on a shared activity Progression through the scheme is as follows:
+• Residential: Spend time away from home on a shared activity

+Progression through the scheme is as follows:

-- In Year 9, students commence the Skill and Sport elements of the Bronze DofE Award, and complete their practice expedition. - In the Autumn Term of Year 10, students commence the Service and Expedition elements through formally joining either the CCF or DofE programme, and continue with their Skills and Sports, with the aim of completing the whole Bronze Award by Christmas. - From the Spring Term of Year 10 onwards, students who opt to continue with DofE will work on the Silver Award, with the aim of completing this by the end of Year 11.
+- In Year 9, students commence the Skill and Sport elements of the Bronze DofE Award, and complete their practice - In the Autumn Term of Year 10, students commence the Service and Expedition elements through formally joining either the CCF or DofE programme, and continue with their Skills and Sports, with the aim of completing the whole Bronze Award by Christmas. - From the Spring Term of Year 10 onwards, students who opt to continue with DofE will work on the Silver Award, with the aim of completing this by the end of Year 11.
 Again, this can either be done within the CCF or through a separate DofE programme. - In the Sixth Form, students have the opportunity to tackle the Gold Award.

 We have one of the most active school groups in the country, with participating numbers so high that we have our own DofE Operating Authority, ensuring that all Felstedians gain the full benefits of the opportunities provided by this scheme.

-For more information, please visit the official Duke of Edinburgh's Award website at www.dofe.org Adventurous Locations: each year, service projects, residential trips and expeditions take place in a range of different locations.
+For more information, please visit the official Duke of Edinburgh's Award website at www.dofe.org

+Adventurous Locations: each year, service projects, residential trips and expeditions take place in a range of different locations.
 Recent destinations have included India, Rwanda, Namibia, the Pyrenees and of course the UK, including such diverse projects as shadowing the Devon Police, exploring the United Nations in Geneva and learning to deer stalk in Somerset, as well as trips across wild country areas such as Dartmoor or the North York Moors.

-5 Combined Cadet Force ••
+5 Combined Cadet Force

-Felsted's Combined Cadet Force offers students in Years 10-13 an opportunity to develop individual skills and work as part of a team.
-Students who stay on for a number of years are given responsibility for training junior cadets, giving them an opportunity to further develop their communication and leadership skills.
+Felsted's Combined Cadet Force offers students in Years 10 to 13 an opportunity to develop individual skills and work as part of a team.

+Students who stay on for a number of years are given responsibility for training junior cadets giving them an opportunity to further develop their communication and leadership skills.
 The skills developed tend to be practical in nature and include first aid, navigation, expedition skills, military fieldcraft, weapon handling and shooting.
 Training takes place on a Friday afternoon and there are also a number of field days during the year.
 There is an opportunity to attend an annual camp for those who wish to be promoted within the organisation and once cadets reach age 16 they have an opportunity to attend external leadership and adventure training courses.

-Internationalism, Leadership, Service & Environmentalism 6 Round Square Exchanges, Conferences & International Service Projects Membership of the Round Square opens up access for Felstedians to numerous exciting opportunities to visit the 80+ schools worldwide who share the same core values.
+6 Round Square Exchanges, Conferences & International Service Projects

+Membership of the Round Square opens up access for Felstedians to numerous exciting opportunities to visit the 80+ schools worldwide who share the same core values.

 Through exchanges, gap year opportunities and educational conferences at European and World level, the school experience of the Felstedian is enriched.

 Felsted is justly proud of its traditions, but we are also excited to be part of a worldwide community of schools who try to make the difference, to go that extra mile, to help others, both locally and internationally, and in so doing to grow as people who are truly international citizens of the world.
-Exchanges Felsted pupils may exchange with one of our Round Square partner schools around the world from anything from a few weeks to one term.
-Taking part in an exchange such as this can be transformational, with pupils engaging as global citizens through living and studying in another culture.